 When it comes to proving your slip and fall or trip and fall case and making a personal injury claim there actually is a HUGE difference between these two types of claims.
 Satisfying plaintiff’s burden of proof in a “slip” case is much more difficult than a “trip” case.

-When discussing the difference between a “trip and fall” vs. a “slip and fall” injury claim, the main issue is whether the defendant had knowledge of the dangerous condition.
+Discussing the difference between a “trip and fall” vs. a “slip and fall” injury claim.
+The main issue is whether the defendant had knowledge of the dangerous condition.

 Here is a hypothetical example: